schirmer-lab/metagear/docs/_workflows/download_databases.md

 **Install Databases (Kneaddata, MetaPhlAn, HUMAnN)**

+{: .fs-6 .fw-300 }
+Essential first step to download and install required reference databases for all MetaGEAR workflows.

 ## Description
 The `download_databases` workflow downloads and installs the required databases for MetaGEAR workflows.
 This includes: